MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication.md

 ---

-If the  `AZURE_CLIENT_ID` environment variable isn't set, `DefaultAzureCredentials` attempts to authenicate using the system-assigned managed identity if one is enabled on the hosting resource.
+If the  `AZURE_CLIENT_ID` environment variable isn't set, `DefaultAzureCredentials` attempts to authenticate using the system-assigned managed identity if one is enabled on the hosting resource.

 For an end-to-end tutorial about authenticating with managed identities in Azure-hosted apps, see [Authentication with the Azure SDK for Go using a managed identity](./azure-sdk-authentication-managed-identity.md).